What Safe Sex Really Means — and How to Practice It

 There are many different types of safe sex practices we’ll discuss in detail below.
 They include barrier methods like condoms, oral contraceptives like birth control pills, regular STI testing, vaccination, and more.

-STDs and STIs are spread from person to person through various forms of sexual contact.
-You can get an STD via oral sex, vaginal sex, anal sex, genital skin-to-skin contact, or contact with body fluids (including vaginal fluids, semen, and blood).
+Sexually transmitted infections are spread from person to person through various forms of sexual contact.
+You can get an STI via oral sex, vaginal sex, anal sex, genital skin-to-skin contact, or contact with body fluids (including vaginal fluids, semen, and blood).

-Though rare, some STIs can spread through non-sexual practices, including:
+Though it’s rare, some STIs can spread through non-sexual practices, including:

 • Mouth-to-mouth kissing